m0lentum/molentum.github.io/content/blog/2020/starframe-architecture/index.md

 There will be a lot of implementation details and code examples that are specific to the Rust language, but also many ideas that can be applied elsewhere.

+{% sidenote() %}
+2025 note: None of the structures covered here are being used in Starframe anymore.
+In fact, I've given up the idea of making my own entity system and adopted [hecs](https://crates.io/crates/hecs) (a nice off-the-shelf ECS) instead.
+The Component Graph structure detailed in this post was an interesting experiment, but had some tradeoffs that made it cumbersome to use.
+With sufficient effort it could probably be developed into a viable alternative to ECS, but I think something like [flecs](https://github.com/SanderMertens/flecs) with its relationships system strikes a better balance.
+{% end %}

 # Intro: Engines and objects

 When I started this project I had this vague idea that it should follow an architecture of some kind.